sytabaresa/kingly/README.md

  associate to a state transducer another function which takes a sequence of inputs into a sequence of outputs, in a way that that function is pure.

-We provide a way to construct such a function with the `makeStreamingStateMachine` factory to create a stream transducer, which translates an input stream into an output stream.

 ## General concepts
 Our state transducer is an object which encapsulates state, and exposes a single function by which input is received.
 That function, based on the transducer's encapsulated state and configuration, and the